intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.

-This premise that specifications will be imperfect is correct — however, the robustness principle is almost always the incorrect solution to the problem.
+This premise that specifications will be imperfect is correct.
+However, the robustness principle is almost always the incorrect solution to the problem.

 # Protocol Decay